azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 The namespace, and therefore connection string, for the service bus is different from the one for the event hub.
 We need to retrieve the shared access policy to allow the `ChatMessageSentimentProcessorFunction` **ChatConsole** permissions that was created earlier.

 1. Navigate to the service bus overview.
-Click the Shared Access policies link under Settings.
+Choose the Shared Access policies link under Settings.
 Select the **ChatConsole** from the list of policies and copy the Primary Connection String value.

     ![Service Bus: Shared access policies.
 ChatConsole listed.](media/2019-03-20-19-45-55.png "Service Bus - Shared access policies")